Education Level: Early Childhood

 SREB Annotated Bibliography, 2014

 Recent studies indicate that persistent achievement gaps among children begin as early as 18 months, years before most publicly funded prekindergarten programs offer enrollment.
-Early childhood development necessitates more than access to pre-K at age four.
-Proper brain development requires adequate nutrition, access to quality healthcare, and other early interventions to promote social, emotional, and physical well-being.
-Likewise, research supports such a holistic approach to early education — including recommendations to states on implementing parent engagement opportunities, early literacy interventions and home visiting programs — to ensure that every child enters school ready to learn.
-Policy-makers should look for ways to align these programs from birth through third grade to ease the transition into school, especially for at-risk children.
+Likewise, research supports such a holistic approach to early education to ensure that every child enters school ready to learn.
+Policy makers should look for ways to align programs from birth through third grade to ease the transition into school, especially for at-risk children.

 Early Learning: Program Quality in Early Childhood Education